 At the end of April 2018, all members of the judiciary in England and Wales were asked for their views on the courts and tribunals reform programme.
 Papers prepared by senior judges were sent to judicial office-holders in the civil, criminal, family and tribunals jurisdictions.
-Although the four papers were not formally published, they were widely available.
+Although the four papers were not formally published at the time, they were widely available.

 Each paper was called Judicial Ways of Working 2022, presumably referring to the target date for completion of the reforms.
 This chapter summarises what the judges were told and concludes with what the judges were told about their responses to the survey.